Get Started with Bitnami Applications from the Oracle Console Marketplace

 Bitnami provides pre-packaged application images for Oracle Cloud Infrastructure servers which allow you to use your new server immediately.
 You can access and launch these images through the Oracle Cloud Infrastructure Marketplace, Oracle’s digital platform for software applications or through the Oracle Cloud Infrastructure Console.

 In this tutorial, I will walk you through the process of using the Oracle Cloud Infrastructure Console to deploy a Bitnami image on an Oracle Cloud Infrastructure server.

-TIP: This tutorial describes how to get started with those Bitnami solutions that are part of the Oracle Partner Images Catalog.
-Other Bitnami solutions can be found in the Oracle Marketplace.
-To learn how to launch Bitnami solutions that are not included yet in the Oracle Partner Image Catalog, refer to this tutorial.
+TIP: This tutorial describes how to get started with those Bitnami solutions that can be launched from the Oracle Console Marketplace.
+To learn how to launch Bitnami solutions from the Oracle Marketplace, refer to this tutorial.

 NOTE: This guide assumes that you have an Oracle account as well as an account in the identity domain for your company (both with the same email address).
 It also assumes that your identity domain account has sufficient roles or privileges to launch Oracle Cloud Infrastructure instances.
 If you don’t have an Oracle Account, register for one here.
 If you don’t have an account in the identity domain for your company, contact your network or IT services administrator.

 If you are interested in implementing project management in your organization for planning, organizing, and controlling resources, Redmine is a good choice.
 Redmine is a Ruby on Rails-based application and supports several features that facilitate project management tasks: multiple project support, flexible role-based access control, issue tracking, Gantt chart and calendar, wiki, forums, and document management among others.